rrwick/Small-plasmid-Nanopore/method.md

 tech_rep_2/filtered_1/barcode08.fastq     210684    1756319661  1315  3511  15461  45843  73828
 ```

-I then ran Filtlong, to clean up very low quality reads (thresholds based on eyeballing the distributions):
+I then ran Filtlong to clean up very low quality reads (thresholds based on eyeballing the distributions):
 ```bash
 cd ~/small_plasmids
 for f in */filtered_1/*.fastq; do